-Appendix 3: General Research Resources
+Appendix 2: General Research Resources

-There are a number of general books on research that we recommend to use alongside this handbook.
-All have gone through a number of editions and printings - details below are of the latest editions or printings, but it is often worth looking for older editions second-hand on the internet.
+There are several general books on research that we recommend using alongside this handbook.
+All have gone through a few editions and printings - details below are of the latest editions or printings, but it is often worth looking for older editions second-hand on the internet.